-Each year, over 60,000 people—including 10,000 schoolchildren—tour the Seymour Marine Discovery Center at Long Marine Lab.
-Trained volunteer docents welcome visitors, guide groups through the laboratory, and provide information on research in progress.
+Each year, over 65000 people—including 10,000 schoolchildren—tour the Seymour Marine Discovery Center at Long Marine Lab.
+Trained volunteer docents welcome visitors, guide groups through the Center and around the site, and provide information on research in progress.
 The Seymour Center houses an aquarium, exhibits that interpret the research underway within the institute, two classrooms for school groups, and an auditorium.
 All are open to the public—including K–12 classes—for a modest fee.

-In addition, the Center for Ocean Health at Long Marine Lab houses offices and labs for marine sciences faculty and their research programs, as well as two nonprofits: the Nature Conservancy’s Coastal Waters Program and Island Conservation.
+In addition, the Center for Ocean Health at Long Marine Lab houses offices and labs for marine sciences faculty and their research programs, as well as three nonprofits: the Nature Conservancy’s Coastal Waters Program, Island Conservation, and the Natural Capital Project.

 IMS maintains a number of small vessels equipped for nearshore coastal research, several small craft for inshore work, and a scientific diving program.
 In addition, IMS-associated faculty, researchers, and students work around the world aboard larger oceanographic vessels.